The American Association of Information Radio Operators

 Naperville Emergency Managment

-NAPERVILLE, IL, March 2011: During my employment in Naperville I became aware of the Travelers Information Radio Service (TIS) and, after researching this system, decided that it fit perfectly into our emergency preparedness plans.
+NAPERVILLE, IL: During my employment in Naperville I became aware of the Travelers Information Radio Service (TIS) and, after researching this system, decided that it fit perfectly into our emergency preparedness plans.
 Naperville (located in the tornado alley of Illinois) has an extensive emergency management program, including 25 outdoor warning sirens, alert radios in all schools and city buildings, emergency override on both cable TV systems and a pager system to alert hearing-impaired residents (the City pays cost of pager).
 Backing up this system is a volunteer program whose members are trained in emergency response and weather watching.
 The City has an Emergency Operations Centers (EOC) that is fully equipped with weather monitoring equipment, emergency radio systems and amateur radio equipment.
 The TIS system added a new tool to keep area motorists informed daily of any emergency as well as day-to-day information relative to the City of Naperville.

 Naperville experienced a citywide flood incident in 1996 that taxed the emergency response plan.
 Over 10,000 homes experienced some level of flooding, residents were moved to emergency shelters, streets were underwater, including an overpass, cable TV was out and there were power outages.
 We were not able to provide any information to our residents until the cable TV came back on line with the exception of using the TIS to provide road and traffic information.
 In reviewing our response to this disaster, it was noted that we needed a system to keep the motorists informed and the Travelers Information Station was the answer.